MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-export-data.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KjheMTGjDXw" frameborder="0" allowfullscreen></iframe>

-## Data is protected when it is exported out of Power BI
+## Data is protected when it's exported out of Power BI

-Report authors can classify and label reports using Microsoft Information Protection [sensitivity labels](../admin/service-security-data-protection-overview.md).
+Report owners can classify and label reports using Microsoft Information Protection [sensitivity labels](../admin/service-security-data-protection-overview.md).
 If the sensitivity label has protection settings, Power BI will apply these protection settings when exporting report data to Excel, PowerPoint, or PDF files.
-Only authorized users can open protected files.
+Only authorized users will be able to open protected files.

 Security and Power BI a administrators can use [Microsoft Defender for Cloud Apps](../admin/service-security-data-protection-overview.md) to monitor user access and activity, perform real-time risk analysis, and set label-specific controls.
 For example, organizations can use Microsoft Defender for Cloud Apps to configure a policy that prevents users from downloading sensitive data from Power BI to unmanaged devices.